FredHutch/FHBig/resources.md

 - __Drop-in hours__: Tuesday, 1:30PM-3:30PM in Thomas Building room DE-795.
 (Prefer email first)
 - __By appointment__: contact bioinformatics [at] fredhutch [dot] org

+## Fredhutch.IO
+__[Fredhutch.IO](www.fredhutch.io) - Education about and promote access to computational resources at Fred Hutch.__ The initiative was started by Erick Matsen and Brian Claywell.